 - 2 cups all-purpose flour

 Bring a large pot of salted water to a boil.
 Peel potatoes and add to the pot.
 Cook until tender but still firm, about 15 minutes.
 Drain, cool, and mash.

 Combine 1 cup mashed potato, flour, and egg in a large bowl.
 Knead until dough forms a ball.
 Shape small portions of the dough into long “snakes”.
 On a floured surface, cut snakes into half-inch pieces.
 You can add texture here by taking each piece and slowly rolling it under a fork.

 Bring a large pot of lightly salted water to a boil.
-Drop in gnocchi and cook for 3 to 5 minutes or until gnocchi have risen to the top.
+Drop the gnocchi in and cook for 3 to 5 minutes or until gnocchi have risen to the top.
 Use a hand-strainer to remove the gnocchi and then add it to the dish.

 How to Make Roasted Corn Gnocchi

 The first step is to make the gnocchi (which takes just a couple of minutes) and the next step is to roast the corn!
 Although this recipe utilizes canned corn for convenience, you certainly can roast corn on the cob instead.
 For canned corn, just place the corn on a foil-lined baking sheet.
 Spread it out evenly, then drizzle it with olive oil.
 Season with salt & pepper and then broil it for about 8 minutes.
 The corn should appear slightly charred around the edges.
 Set it aside and start on my favorite part… the summer sausage!